elly99-AI/Intelligent-Virtual-Assistant/README.md

 # Multimodal Virtual Assistant for Personal Finance

+Project developed during the Master in AI Developer at Profession AI

 An innovative project developed in **Google Colab** that combines speech recognition, advanced NLP, and data analysis to deliver a virtual assistant capable of understanding and responding to financial queries in a natural and personalized way.

 ## Key Features